chazingtheinfinite/intro-to-data-science/winter-2022/project-ideas/README.md

 ---

-## Project 4: Hate Speech Detection - (a) Creating a Hate Speech Detection Model using Twitter Data
+## Project 4: Hate Speech Detection

 ### Project 4a: Creating a Hate Speech Detection Model using Twitter Data

 The detection of hate speech online is critical in the fight against prejudice and the targetting of minority groups in the information age.
 The TweetEval dataset could be used to train a hate-detection model and improve upon the performance of the [MetaHate model](https://ieeexplore.ieee.org/abstract/document/9672023).

 ### Project 4b: Mapping the Twittersphere Hate Language Landscape